hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 # nv setenv sw_custom_version1=V6.0.10N14
 ```

-Reboot the ONT and check if version was correct applied with this command (take a look at `Version` field):
+Reboot the ONT and check if the version was correctly applied with this command (take a look at the `Version` field):

 ```sh
 # omcicli mib get 7